coinfloor/API/WEBSOCKET-README.md

 `base` and `counter` are the asset codes of the base and counter assets of the order.

-`quantity` is the amount of the base asset that is to be traded.
+`quantity` is the [scaled][] amount of the base asset that is to be traded.
 It is negative for a sell order and positive for a buy order.

-`price` is the price at which the order offers to trade, scaled by a factor of 10000.
+`price` is the [scaled][] price at which the order offers to trade.

 `time` is the micro-timestamp at which the order was opened.